jkr86/next-signup-flow/README.md

 - Near ID :      `testuser`
 - Password :     `test1234`

-If everything goes well you will be presented with all your details.
+If everything goes well you will be presented with all your details at profile page.

 You can refresh the page at any instance it will resume on the same step.